jorgeavilacartes/make_prg/sample_example/README.md

 The output files from `make_prg update` are identical to `make_prg from_msa`, except that the PRGs are updated with respect to the variants described in `denovo_paths/denovo_paths.txt`

+### Checking the denovo variants added to the graph

 Diffing `msas_output/sample.prg.fa` and `msas_updated/updated_sample.prg.fa`, we can see that the updated PRGs have more sites/alleles: